-Original shareholders who are 65 years of age or older, own at least one share of CIRI stock and are alive on the distribution date of record are eligible to receive Elders’ Trust payments.
-CIRI shareholders who are turning 65 and want to receive the payments do not need to do anything other than to keep a current mailing address with CIRI Shareholder Relations.
-Because receiving Elders’ benefits may cause some Elders to exceed income or asset limits for certain federal or federally-assisted welfare programs, shortly before each distribution newly eligible Elders are sent a letter giving them an an opportunity to “opt-out” of the Trust.
-Shareholders who elect to opt-out are eligible to opt back in, so long as they still own at least one share of CIRI stock; however, Elders opting out are not eligible to receive missed back payments.
+Eligible shareholders who are turning 65 and want to receive payments from the CST Elders Fund do not need to do anything other than to keep a current mailing address on file with CIRI Shareholder Relations and, if they wish to have their payments directly deposited, maintaining up-to-date direct deposit information with Shareholder Relations.
+Because receiving Elders Fund payments may cause some Elders to exceed income or asset limits for certain federal or federally-assisted welfare programs, Elders may “opt out” of receiving the payments by completing an Opt-Out Form.
+Provided they still meet the eligibility requirements those who opt-out may later opt back in, but they are not eligible to receive missed back payments.

-The Elders’ Trust payment schedule is determined by the trustees on an annual basis and announced in the CIRI newsletter, on this website and on the dividend hotline at 263-5100 or toll-free at 800-764-2435.
-Payment dates are typically set for the second Fridays of March, June, September and December, the same months as CIRI’s quarterly dividend payments.
+The Elders’ Trust payment schedule is determined by the CST Trustees on an annual basis and is posted in the Qenek shareholder portal.
+Deadlines and information relative to current distributions are announced in the Raven’s Circle newsletter, on this website and on the dividend hotline at 263-5100 or toll-free at 800-764-2435.
+Payment dates are typically set for the second Fridays of March, June, September and December, the same months as quarterly distribution payments.
 This schedule reduces the number of months that some Elders lose their SSI payments because of monthly income limitations set by the Social Security Administration.